Skip to content

 aivi.color

-A small domain type for UI colors.
+A small domain type for UI colors, with interpolation helpers and the full GNOME Adwaita palette.

 Color wraps an Int, so you can pass colors around as a named type instead of a raw number.
-Importing the Color domain also brings its helper names into scope.

 Import